leighlondon/foobar/guard_game/readme.md

 driving the guards back to severe boredom.
 That way they will fall asleep and allow you to sneak out!

-Write a function answer(x), which when given a number x, returns the final digit resulting from performing the above described repeated sum process on x.
+Write a function `answer(x)`, which when given a number `x`, returns the final digit resulting from performing the above described repeated sum process on `x`.

-x will be 0 or greater, and less than 2^31 -1 (or 2147483647), and the answer should be 0 or greater, and a single integer digit.
+`x` will be 0 or greater, and less than `2^31 -1` (or 2147483647), and the answer should be 0 or greater, and a single integer digit.

 Test cases
 ==========

 Inputs:

     (long) x = 13

 Output:

     (int) 4

 Inputs:

     (long) x = 1235

 Output:

     (int) 2